gitjuba/javascript-roguelike/LOG.md

 Side note, `j` can start at one (`j = 0` gives us `(x0, y0)`, which is trivially visible).

 Hey, seems to work!

+## 2021-04-21

+There are still some annoying artefacts with the current visibility algorithm, but let's leave it as it is for now, and focus on the remaining items in the _Goal II_ checklist.